rangle/ngcourse/handout/04-controllers.md

   });
 ```

-ends up being equivalent to this:
+ends up being equivalent to this (*note* the order of the dependencies):

 ```javascript
   .controller('MainCtrl', function($log, $scope) {